Air of Authority - A History of RAF Organisation

 xx xxx 1940 Gp Capt W J Seward

 It reformed at Limavady as No 7 (Coastal) OTU, within No 17 Group on 1 April 1942 at half strength.
-It's role was now to train Wellington crews for Coastal Command including torpedo training.
-In December 1942 it was brought up to full strength.
+It's role was now to train Wellington crews for Coastal Command including torpedo training with a intake of 26 crews every four weeks.
+In December 1942 it was brought up to full strength and the course length was reduced from 12 weeks to 8 weeks (during the Summer).
 The need for torpedo training disappeared in August 1943, which brought about a reduction in size.
 In the following November the Preliminary Signals Training Flight was transferred to No 12 Radio School and in January 1944 the unit moved to Haverfordwest in Wales, where on 16 May 1944 the unit was disbanded on being redesignated as No 4 Refresher Flying Unit.

 Aircraft & Markings